shenhuiying2017/azure-docs.es-es/articles/vs-azure-tools-cloud-service-retain-a-constant-virtual-ip-address.md

 <properties
-   pageTitle="Cómo conservar una dirección IP virtual constante para un servicio en la nube | Microsoft Azure" description="Obtenga información para garantizar que no cambia la dirección IP virtual (VIP) de su servicio en la nube de Azure." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="How to retain a constant virtual IP address for a cloud service | Microsoft Azure" description="Learn how to ensure that the virtual IP address (VIP) of your Azure cloud service doesn't change." services="visual-studio-online" documentationCenter="na" authors="TomArcher"